 Who should have a Nerve Catheter Infusion?

-Patients who have had surgery and continue to have pain in the days to weeks following surgery benefit greatly from nerve catheters.
+Patients who have had surgery and continue to have pain in the days following surgery benefit greatly from nerve catheters.

-Patients who have CRPS can use nerve catheters to help start otherwise painful rehabilitation to help reverse the complex processes that cause CRPS.
+Patients who have CRPS can use sympathetic nerve catheters to help start otherwise painful rehabilitation to help reverse the complex processes that cause CRPS.
 This is a unique specialized treatment very few clinics can provide.
 Dr. Fisk is specialized in placement of nerve catheters and is an expert in management of CRPS.

 How is this managed as an “in-home” protocol?